jonascarpay/apecs/examples/Shmup.md

 ```

 `incrTime` increments the total elapsed time by `dT`.
 In this case, we
-cannot use `cmap`, as we cannot iterate over a Global.
-Instead we have
+cannot use `cmap`, as we cannot lawfully iterate over a `Global`.
+If you
+try to do so, you will get a type error about how `Global Time` does not
+have an instance of `ExplMembers`; you cannot retrieve a list of members
-to use modify, which is like `cmap` for a specific entity.
-The exact
+from a `Global`.
+Instead we have to use `modify`, which is like `cmap`
+for a specific entity.
+As mentioned before, the exact entity argument
-entity argument does not matter for a global component, so we can use 0
+does not matter for a global component.
+We use 0 in this case for
-in this case.
-As we will see later, we usually make this explicit by
-using the `global` entity.
+demonstration purposes, but after this we will use `global`.

 ```haskell
 incrTime :: Double -> System' ()